nixworks/public/news/2007/08/7/README.md

 ##### Lake Tanganyika
 ### [ Six new species of animal are discovered in a forest west of Lake Tanganyika in the Democratic Republic of the Congo including a horseshoe bat, a rodent, two shrews and two species of insects. ](/news/2007/08/7/six-new-species-of-animal-are-discovered-in-a-forest-west-of-lake-tanganyika-in-the-democratic-republic-of-the-congo-including-a-horseshoe.md)
-_Context: shrew, Lake Tanganyika, insect, DR Congo, rodent, horseshoe bat_
+_Context: shrew, rodent, horseshoe bat, Lake Tanganyika, DR Congo, insect_

 ##### Paris
 ### [ Two men are arrested in Paris for stealing Pablo Picasso paintings from the apartment of his granddaughter. ](/news/2007/08/7/two-men-are-arrested-in-paris-for-stealing-pablo-picasso-paintings-from-the-apartment-of-his-granddaughter.md)